AgustinCammarota/GreenHeat/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Build localize

+Run `npm run build:localize` to build the project with localize.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

 Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).